Ringed seal: Range and habitat

 Ringed seals occur throughout the Arctic Ocean.
 They can be found in the Baltic Sea, the Bering Sea and the Hudson Bay.
 They prefer to rest on ice floe and will move farther north for denser ice.
 Two subspecies, P. h. saimensis and ladogensis, can be found in freshwater.

 Ringed seals have a circumpolar distribution from approximately 35°N to the North Pole, occurring in all seas of the Arctic Ocean.
 In the North Pacific, they are found in the southern Bering Sea and range as far south as the seas of Okhotsk and Japan.
 Throughout their range, ringed seals have an affinity for ice-covered waters and are well adapted to occupying seasonal and permanent ice.
 They tend to prefer large floes (i.e., > 48 m in diameter) and are often found in the interior ice pack where the sea ice coverage is greater than 90%.
 They remain in contact with ice most of the year and pup on the ice in late winter-early spring.

 Ringed seals are found throughout the Beaufort, Chukchi, and Bering Seas, as far south as Bristol Bay in years of extensive ice coverage.
 During late April through June, ringed seals are distributed throughout their range from the southern ice edge northward.
 Preliminary results from recent surveys conducted in the Chukchi Sea in May–June 1999 and 2000 indicate that ringed seal density is higher in nearshore fast and pack ice, and lower in offshore pack ice.
-Results of surveys conducted by Frost and Lowry (1999) indicate that, in the Alaskan Beaufort Sea, the density of ringed seals in May–June is higher to the east than to the west of Flaxman Island.
-The overall winter distribution is probably similar, and it is believed there is a net movement of seals northward with the ice edge in late spring and summer.
-Thus, ringed seals occupying the Bering and southern Chukchi seas in winter apparently are migratory, but details of their movements are unknown.
+In the Alaskan Beaufort Sea, the ringed seals density in early summer is higher to the east than to the west of Flaxman Island.
+The winter distribution is probably similar, and the seals probably move northward with the ice edge in late spring and summer.
+Thus, ringed seals in the Bering and southern Chukchi seas appear migratory.

 Ringed seals reside in arctic waters and are commonly associated with ice floes and pack ice.
 The ringed seal maintains a breathing hole in the ice thus allowing it to use ice habitat that other seals cannot.